dtalkin/visual/README.md

 static display parameters.

 To use this code, simply clone this repository or download vis1.py and adjuster.py, make vis1.py executable, and run vis1.py.
+The code requires the Tkinter module and is written for Python 2.7, but could be modified slightly to run with Python 3.